 What is covered?

-Units in the 2019-2020 Certificate include online bullying, grooming (including radicalisation), sexting, safe use of smartphones, digital footprints, live streaming, gaming, reporting of concerns and more.
+Units in the 2021-22 Certificate include online bullying, grooming (including radicalisation), sexting, safe use of smartphones, digital footprints, live streaming, gaming, reporting of concerns and more.
+New units this year include cyber-security and an ‘online relationships’ module to address many of the issues raised by the Everyone’s Invited website and the subsequent guidance from the DfE and Ofsted.
 The new courses include enhanced levels of interactivity, updates to online safety issues covered and a greater focus on helping children to deal with mental health issues.

 To ensure age-appropriate content there are four levels of the Certificate available; Key Stage 2 (8-11), Key Stage 3 (11-14), Key Stage 4 (14-16) and KS5 (16+).